tamj0rd2/ncdc/docs/CONTRIBUTING.md

 automatically.
 Everything needs to pass before it can be merged.
 I'm happy to help out with PRs/give guidance.

+## Adding support for new versions of typescript:

+1. `npm i -D typescript@latest`
+2. `npm i -D --prefix ./black-box-tests/pre-release typescript@latest`
+3. `npm i ts-json-schema-generator@latest`
+4. Make a commit with the title `feat: add support for typescript <version no>`
+5. Push to a branch and create a PR

 ## Releases

 A note on releasing - [pre-release branches should be merged with no-ff](https://github.com/semantic-release/git#message)